veronicatesei/hcl-universal-orchestrator-chart/README.md

       uno.ingress.enabled: false

-  To make sure HCL Universal Orchestrator tusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:
+  To make sure HCL Universal Orchestrator trusts the external components used for the environment deployment, you must assign the certificate values of the external components as secrets for the following parameters:

     uno.config.certificates.additionalCASecrets: certificatesecret